georgeapopeitwinkl/georgeapopeitwinkl/README.md

 ### Hi there 👋

-My name is George and I am a Senior React Developer.
+My name is George and I am a Senior Engineer.

 I’m currently working on the Twinkl Maths Web App.